genterist/openMRS-Security/Capstone/FINAL.md

 ### * Actual results
 + 223 attacks were performed
 + Around 31 attacks got accepted by the system, the rest were recognized and denied by 400 code
-+ Around 31 new patients with the same name "Jennifer Lawren" were created but all mallicious payloads were escaped/deletted.
++ Around 31 new patients with the same name "Jennifer Lawren" were created but all malicious payloads were escaped/deleted.
 + 08 failed attacks were responded with HibernateException messages.
 However, since the deployment of Hybernate is open knowledge and the error messages did not reveal any important information about the error, we decided that those cases were "failed secure" cases.
 URLs of the cases are included in the Notes section for further inspections.

 ### * NOTES: